The Snail Pose in Yin Yoga is a pose that requires great concentration, great relaxation and is the ultimate surrender pose.

 Do not perform this pose if you have an ear, sinus, eye or tooth infection.
 Ancient tradition also warns against this pose if you are in the first few days of your menstrual cycle.

-If you are not at all familiar with the Plow Pose or the Shoulder Stand, and you are in good health, click on the link in this paragraph for a moving illustration of how to set up the Plow Pose.
+If you are not at all familiar with the Plow Pose or the Shoulder Stand, and you are in good health, click on the link in this paragraph for an illustration of how to set up the Plow Pose.

 It is imperative that you always focus on keeping the back of your neck long when you attempt this pose.
 You can do this by slighting tucking your chin toward your chest.
 Do NOT turn your head in this pose, but keep your neck long and straight.
 If you have any trouble deeply breathing while performing this pose, or experience more than mild head or neck discomfort, discontinue the Snail Pose at once!